-A graveside service for the immediate family will be held at 10 AM Saturday, November 21, 2020, at the Kinkead Cemetery in Alexandria.
-The Reverend Hans Dahl will officiate.
-A Celebration of her Life will be held in 2021.
+A graveside service for the immediate family was held at 10 AM Saturday, November 21, 2020, at the Kinkead Cemetery in Alexandria.
+The Reverend Hans Dahl officiated.
+A Celebration of her Life will be held at 11 AM Saturday, August 14, 2021 at Calvary Lutheran Church in Alexandria.
+Rev. Dahl wiil officiate.
 Arrangements are with the Anderson Funeral Home and Crematory.

 The family would like to acknowledge Edgewood Vista Assisted Living staff for all the years of excellent care they gave our mother.
 Also thank you to The Knute Nelson Hospice Staff for their care and understanding during the last couple of months.
 We are deeply indebted to both.